tomwassing/mango-db/README.md

 ## Acknowledgments

-* Thanks to Sacheendra Tallui for the creation and the supervision of this project.
+* Thanks to Sacheendra Talluri for the creation and the supervision of this project.
 * Thanks to Alexandra Iosup for providing us with the source matterial necessary to complete the lab assignment.